kvigulis/ALP-code/README.md

 # ALP-code

-This repository contains Adruino libraries and sketches used for both of our Controllino's, address finder for the DS18B20 temperature sensors and all the necessary files to run the current version of the ALP_GUI.exe (including the ALP_GUI.exe).
+This repository contains Adruino libraries and sketches used for both of our Controllino's, address finder for the DS18B20 temperature sensors and all the necessary files to run the current version of the ALP_GUI.exe.

 * Copy the Arduino libraries into the path: "C:\... ...\Documents\Arduino\libraries", so they work in the Arduino IDE.